While the Colosseum stands, Rome shall stand; when the Colosseum falls, Rome shall fall; when Rome falls, the world shall fall.

 The centrepiece of this gargantuan testament to Nero’s prodigious ego was a massive artificial lake surrounded by elegant columns – in order to supply the lake with water Nero had to divert the course of the Claudian aqueduct, a vital cog in the city’s infrastructure.
 For good measure the emperor marked the entrance to his palace with a bewilderingly large statue of himself in bronze.
 All of 120 feet tall, the effigy was intended to rival the Colossus of Rhodes, one of the wonders of the ancient world.

-Unsurprisingly this didn’t go down too well with the populace, many of whom had been evicted from their homes to make the Domus Aurea possible, and Nero didn’t get to enjoy his pleasure-palace for long.
+Unsurprisingly this didn’t go down too well with the populace, many of whom had been evicted from their homes to make the Domus Aurea possible.
+Nero didn’t get to enjoy his pleasure-palace for long.
 Amidst plummeting popularity ratings and whispers of insurrection, he committed suicide in 68 AD.
-And with that ended the Julio-Claudian dynasty.
-As founder of the new Flavian dynasty his successor Vespasian unsurprisingly sought to make a clean break from his wicked predecessor, and so the palace was pulled down and its lake drained and filled in.
+With a single stroke, the Julio-Claudian dynasty was over.

+As founder of the new Flavian dynasty, his successor Vespasian sought to make a clean break from his hated predecessor.
+And so the palace was pulled down and its lake drained and filled in.
 On the site of the private lake that so vividly symbolised the contempt Nero held for the city’s populace, Vespasian erected a fundamentally public monument, a gift to the people whose support he desperately needed if he wasn’t to go the same way as Nero.
-It is more than a little ironic, then, that in the 11th century the abandoned structure started being referred to as the Colosseum in reference to the colossal statue of Nero that once stood there.

 How was the Colosseum Built?